 If you’re going to be in temperatures colder than -20 (the coldest I experienced was -56 F, but as a visitor you’re not likely to have it be that cold!), then go big with Baffin snow boots.
 This is the brand I had when I lived in Fairbanks and they were absolutely amazing.
 Highly recommended for crazy cold weather!
 But this is totally overkill unless it’s going to be super cold.

-Anchorage and the Kenai Peninsula can be a little tricky because it’s not as cold as the Interior, but it can still be QUITE cold (still below zero).
+Anchorage can be a little tricky because it’s not as cold as the Interior, but it can still be QUITE cold (still below zero).
 I recommend the same warm snow boots above for Anchorage and the Kenai Peninsula, but make sure they’re waterproof too.
+The Sorels are a great option.

 Many people, including myself, wear the extremely popular XtraTuf rubber boots (you will literally see them everywhere) and they are plenty warm with a warm pair of wool socks.
 Most of the time it’s not cold enough in Southeast Alaska for me to need something warmer.
 I love the gorgeous prints on the Salmon Sisters ones, that turn a boring rubber boot into a piece of art!
 In addition to the Octopus ones I have, they also have ones with fish, puffins and more fun designs!